 Even if you envision yourself pursuing a nonprofessional career path, your DUI conviction could still come back to haunt you when you go job hunting.
 Why?
-Because a background check by your prospective employers may bring to light some or all of the following negative information:
+Because a background check by your prospective employers may some or all of the following negative information:

 - The record from the court in which you received your conviction

 - Your incarceration record from any jail or prison in which you served your conviction sentence

 - The DMV record of your driving history from the state in which you received your DUI conviction

 - The DMV record from any other state that suspended or revoked your driving privileges as a result of your DUI conviction

 It goes without saying that you need not apply for any job requiring a commercial driver’s license if you receive a DUI conviction.
 It will preclude you from being able to for possibly 10 years or longer, depending on whether it is your first conviction.